franciscomedinaag/my-simple-express/README.md

-# my-simple-express
+# Simple Express App
-simple express app template
+This is the template I use whenever I make an express app